Looking for support for your finance function? Book a time with an expert.

 Myth 5: "Double taxation makes C Corps always inferior."

-This oversimplifies a complex calculation.
-For businesses that reinvest profits rather than distribute them, C Corp status can provide tax advantages.
 Additionally, qualified small business stock can provide significant capital gains exclusions that offset double taxation concerns.

 Understanding these realities helps business owners make informed decisions based on their specific circumstances rather than generic advice or oversimplified tax comparisons.